marina8888/gas-analysis-dilution-method/README.md

 ## Functions
 These files perform calculations, given an excel spreadsheet of results:

 1.The Workbook class contains all methods for calculating the uncertainties and values for the dilution gas.
+An additional function for adjusting for a pressure dependency has also been added.

 2.The graph functions file contains all functions to plot the graphs required